michael2012z/BitBible/markdown/JPS/files/2Sam.md

 15. Then they arose and passed over by number: twelve for Benjamin, and for Ish-bosheth the son of Saul, and twelve of the servants of David.

-16. And they caught every one his fellow by the head, and thrust his sword in his fellow's side; so they fell down together; wherefore that place was called Helkath-hazzurim,That is, The field of the sharp knives. which is in Gibeon.
+16. And they caught every one his fellow by the head, and thrust his sword in his fellow's side; so they fell down together; wherefore that place was called Helkath-hazzurim,

 17. And the battle was very sore that day; and Abner was beaten, and the men of Israel, before the servants of David.